jamesrosing/dashboard/memory-bank/progress.md

 The next development phase will focus on:

 1. Resolve hydration issues with Next.js and Three.js
+2. Implement ClientOnly wrapper component
+3. Create Split-Pane Layout system with resizable containers
+4. Develop nested entity tree view organized by type
+5. Implement collapsible/expandable panels with state persistence
-2. Enhance entity visualization with more detailed models
+6. Enhance entity visualization with more detailed models
-3. Implement trajectory visualization
-4. Prepare for WebSocket integration
+7. Prepare for WebSocket integration
-5. Create ClientOnly wrapper component for Three.js elements

 All components are implemented and working with the current visualization system.
 The next phase will focus on enhancing the visualization, preparing for real-time data integration, and implementing advanced management features.